mulesoft/mule/CONTRIBUTING.md

 ### Maven

 1. Download the Maven distribution from the [Maven web site](http://maven.apache.org/download.cgi), then unpack it to a convenient folder on your local drive.
+Mule requires Maven version >= 3.3.1.
 2. Create an environment variable called `M2_HOME`, then set it to the folder into which you unpacked Maven.
 3. Update the `PATH` environment variable to include the path to Maven binaries.
     - Windows: add the following line to the `PATH` variable: `%M2_HOME%/bin`